WUPPDR administers housing and rental programs throughout its six-county region to improve quality of existing rental and homeowner-occupied units.

 Housing and Rental Rehabilitation

-To qualify for any of the Housing Rehabilitation Programs, properties must be located within the governmental jurisdiction, households must meet income guidelines, and properties must be owner-occupied.
+To qualify for any of the Housing Rehabilitation Programs, properties must be located within the targeted jurisdiction, households must meet income guidelines, and properties must be owner-occupied.
 Depending upon the year the property was built, the applicant may be required to comply with Federal Lead-Based Paint and/or State Historical Preservation regulations.

 Applications for the programs are accepted on an ongoing basis but applicants are selected at a specified time through a lottery process.
 Applications can be mailed upon request or can be found below, printed off, filled out and mailed in to our office.
-Please use the Housing Rehabilitation Program Application to apply.
+Please use the County specific Housing Rehabilitation Program Application below to apply.

-Click here for a printable tri-fold brochure that explains program benefits and requirements in a convenient format.
+Click Here for a printable tri-fold brochure that explains program benefits and requirements in a convenient format.

-Rental Rehabilitation Program Guidelines
+Rental Rehabilitation Program

 Section 3 applies to the rental and housing rehabilitation programs described above.
 For residents of public housing and other low-income residents of the rehabilitation program counties, Section 3 brings the potential for increased employment opportunities.